malike/malike.github.io/_posts/2018-04-09-Distributed-Tracing-With-Spring-Cloud-Sleuth-And-Opencensus.md

 This an opensource distributed tracing tool started [Google](https://opensource.googleblog.com/2018/01/opencensus.html).

-The reason I picked this was in as much as the "magic" that Spring Cloud Sleuth is, there might be certain uses magic won't work and also one that is not dependendent on the Spring stack and not only limited to the JVM.
+The reason I picked this was in as much as the "magic" that Spring Cloud Sleuth is, there might be certain uses magic won't work and also one that is not dependent on the Spring stack and not only limited to the JVM.
 This is where Opencensus comes in.

 #### 4. Why an Elasticsearch Trace Exporter

 I love the ELK stack.
-I've used all or parts of it for operartional analysis, data analytics,data lake,data warehouse, data prediction in different projects.
+I've used all or parts of it for operational analysis, data analytics,data lake,data warehouse, data prediction in different projects.
 I've actually written some FOSS projects for Elasticsearch as well.

-One of the ways I love to work on FOSS projects is that at the end of it all, I want anyone to be able to use a combinatation of my opensource projects.
+One of the ways I love to work on FOSS projects is that at the end of it all, I want anyone to be able to use a combination of my opensource projects.
 So I try to find ways to link all the FOSS projects I work on.

 I picked Elasticsearch based on my past experience with it, Kibana gives us so much power to visualize the data in Elasticsearch and some of the FOSS projects I've worked on which when put together can enable someone generate trace data reports [pdf,csv or html](http://malike.github.io/elasticsearch-report-engine), configure alerts based on certain metrics via [sms,email and api](https://malike.github.io/go-kafka-alert/) and also build an [ML algorithm](https://malike.github.io/elasticsearch-recommendation-engine/) on trace data to predict performance of your services.